10 years Later

 The Kemp’s ridley is the smallest sea turtle in the world and it nests exclusively on Gulf beaches, largely in one area of Mexico.
 In the 1960s, the Kemp’s ridley was considered at risk of imminent extinction due to the uncontrolled harvest of eggs and accidental deaths in shrimp trawls in both Mexican and American waters.
 A collaborative, bi-national conservation effort focused on protecting eggs on nesting beaches and the use of turtle excluder devices on shrimp trawlers, resulted in a significant rebound — with the number of nests increasing an average of 19 percent annually through 2009.

 Sadly, the steady nesting increases ended in 2010, the year the Deepwater Horizon exploded.
-The damage assessment estimated the oil killed as many as 20 percent of the adult female Kemp’s ridley turtles.
+The damage assessment estimated the oil killed as many as 20 percent of the female Kemp’s ridley turtles that nest annually.
 One small study found that over half the Kemp’s ridley turtles tested from 2010 to 2012 had signs of exposure to oil.
 Nesting in the years after the spill has fluctuated significantly.
 Some scientists are speculating that that long-standing problems, such as a reduction in food sources — could be a factor alongside the oil disaster.

 10 Years Later